gaetanarinfo/Top-Achat-App/README.md

 This is a template project for Android Studio that allows you to create an android webview application in minutes.
 You can use it to create a simple app for your website or as a starting point for your HTML5 based android app.

-### Getting started

-[Download](https://github.com/slymax/webview/archive/master.zip) or clone this repository and import it into Android Studio.

 ### Using a remote source

 If you want to create an app that shows the content of a remote website